jouellnyc/UART/esp01s_esp32/README.md

 Perhaps this could be compiled in.
 More to come if required.

 ## UART
 There are 8 pins on the ESP01, but it could be tricky to use them.
-I was able to use 4 of them: GPIO0,1,2,and 3. (see References for other ideas about either their usage or adding more devices)
+I was able to use 4 of them: GPIO0,1,2,and 3. (see References for other ideas about either their usage or adding more devices).

 See [ESP 01 PIN OUT](https://www.theengineeringprojects.com/wp-content/uploads/2019/03/introduction-to-esp-01.jpg) for a nice picture.